BiqBin: a parallel branch-and-bound solver for binary quadratic problems with linear constraints: Related work

 In the case of a (non-convex) quadratic objective function, the state-of-the-art optimization techniques perform weaker than those designed for linear problems.
 There are many solvers that can solve \eqref{eqn:BQP} instances: Mittelmann included in his decision tree for optimization software\footnote{\url{http://plato.asu.edu/sub/nlores.html\#QP-problem}} several solvers which use various optimization techniques to compute optimum solutions, such as the branch-and-cut algorithm, branch-and-bound, lift-and-project, convex reformulation combined with some first and second order methods, etc. He performed an extensive benchmarking of several solvers ({BARON, (F)SCIP, ANTIGONE, MINOTAUR, OCTERACT, GUROBI}) on instances from QPLIB\footnote{\url{http://qplib.zib.de/index.html}}\footnote{\url{http://plato.asu.edu/ftp/qplib.html}}~\cite{furini2019qplib}.
 Mittelmann showed that these solvers can solve within 1 hour between 5\% ({MINOTAUR}) and 63\% ({GUROBI}) of the 128 benchmarking instances.
 These benchmarking problems have small to medium size: they mostly contain up to a few hundred binary variables with the largest instance having 8904 binary variables.
 Large instances typically share some important structural properties, which make them solvable at least for some solvers.

 The solvers mentioned above are available under various software licences.
 Most of them are freely available to all researchers for academic purposes upon registration and verification.
 If one does not have a strong local machine or does not want to bother with local installations, they can submit the problem instance to the web portals where some of the solvers are installed; such services are available, e.g., for NEOS~\cite{dolan2001neos}, BiqMac\footnote{\url{http://biqmac.aau.at/}}, and BiqCrunch\footnote{\url{https://biqcrunch.lipn.univ-paris13.fr/BiqCrunch/solver/}}.
 While NEOS partially runs on fast supercomputers, BiqMac and BiqCrunch run on a small cluster and a strong single machine with multicore processors, respectively.
-The latter two solvers utilize B\&B algorithms, but they do not perform any parallelization.
-They are available on-line (more precisely, the users can submit their instance of the problem on-line) but they are running on a hardware, which cannot be compared to the state-of-the-art supercomputers.
+The latter two solvers utilize B\&B algorithms, but they do not perform any parallelization \rew{(a first trial to parallelize BiqMac was done in \cite{Kalamar_et_al_2017}).} They are available on-line (more precisely, the users can submit their instance of the problem on-line) but they are running on a hardware, which cannot be compared to the state-of-the-art supercomputers.